-- 31. Our realistic and achievable plan to employing apprentices needs to add value to the organisation, considering current job types/roles and the future skills/capabilities needed, and needs to be developed and matched against the new apprenticeship standards available. - 32.
-Progress has been good in the first year since the levy was implemented.
-The council has already achieved 96% of the target for apprenticeships and future plans means that the target should be met and sustained. - 33.
-There is still some work to do to develop the understanding of the opportunities the levy now provides with some services, and plans to target services to employ apprentices or convert existing staff to apprentices to support their own succession plans and to support personal development and career progression for their staff will assist with this. - 34.
-New apprenticeship standards are being developed all of the time and as they become available we will continue to work with services to identify how they can make use of these new standards to aid recruitment and retention issues, for example in social work. - 35.
+33. Our realistic and achievable plan to employing apprentices needs to add value to the organisation, considering current job types/roles and the future skills/capabilities needed, and needs to be developed and matched against the new apprenticeship standards available.

+- 34. Progress has been good in the first year since the levy was implemented.
+The council has already achieved 96% of the target for apprenticeships and future plans means that the target should be met and sustained. - 35.
+There is still some work to do to develop the understanding of the opportunities the levy now provides with some services, and plans to target services to employ apprentices or convert existing staff to apprentices to support their own succession plans and to support personal development and career progression for their staff will assist with this.
+This will include further steps to support care leavers/LAC in accessing apprenticeship opportunities with the Council. - 36.
+New apprenticeship standards are being developed all of the time and as they become available we will continue to work with services to identify how they can make use of these new standards to aid recruitment and retention issues, for example in social work. - 37.
 Whilst advice and support is available to schools it is unlikely that the public service target in respect of the schools workforce will be met.
 Identifying apprenticeship opportunities in schools is more difficult due to the size of the workforce in each school which means there are limited opportunities for new apprenticeships and limited capacity to provide the level of supervision needed.
-However we are confident that the council will exceed its own target for apprentices, and this will contribute to the overall target of approx. 256 that are needed by 2021. - 36.
+However we are confident that the council will exceed its own target for apprentices, and this will contribute to the overall target of approx. 256 that are needed by 2021. - 38.
 Feedback from the council's National Apprenticeship Service account manager about the progress we have made has been very positive, and he has endorsed our approach with the actions we have taken and initiatives outlined in this report.
 Feedback is that we are ahead of many other organisations and are embedding a sustainable approach to utilising our apprenticeship levy, in particular by ensuring that on successful completion of an apprenticeship a permanent job is available.